ymyzk/wsgi_lineprof/README.rst

 **wsgi_lineprof** is a WSGI middleware for line-by-line profiling.

-wsgi_lineprof shows results of line-by-line profiling per request.
+wsgi_lineprof has the following features:

-You can use this project with many WSGI-compatible applications and frameworks:
+* *WSGI middleware*: It can be integrated with any WSGI-compatible applications and frameworks including Django, Pyramid, Flask, Bottle, and more.

-* Django
-* Pyramid
-* Flask
-* Bottle
-* etc...
+* *Easily pluggable*: All configurations for profiling in one place.
+Users don't need to make any changes to their application.

+wsgi_lineprof is *not recommended to be used in production environment* because of the overhead of profiling.

 At a Glance
 -----------